ktonon/two-medium-model/README.md

 familiar positron.

-But in environments where the LCM is **already highly compressed**---deep inside planets, in dense plasma regions, or wherever steep LCM gradients exist---the lag-mode's inward pull becomes effective.
+But in environments where the LCM is **already highly compressed**—deep inside planets, in dense plasma regions, or wherever steep LCM gradients exist—the lag-mode's inward pull becomes effective.
 The ambient medium no longer resists; it *assists* the contraction.
 The standing wave therefore begins to tighten, its helical radius shrinks, and its GCM opacity rises dramatically.